Bus Drivers as Career

-A bus driver is responsible for driving a passenger providing good customer service and a safe and comfortable journey throughout the network of bus services.
+A bus driver is responsible for driving passengers, providing good customer service and a safe and comfortable journey throughout the network of bus services.
 Bus drivers transport passengers between locations, either as part of a regular route, a charter, or private carriage.

 There are many types of bus drivers.
 Though the work they do is very similar, their responsibilities are different enough that it's worth covering them each in a little bit of detail.
 Here are a few of the most common types of bus drivers: